Investment Timing and Vertical Relationships

 Number of Pages in PDF File: 41

-Keywords: irreversible investment, preemption, real options, vertical relations
+Keywords: investment timing, preemption, real options, vertical relations

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.